 Yamamoto established his label in the major fashion cities throughout the 1970s, presenting his avant-garde collections in Paris (1974) and New York (1979), and opening the first Kansai Boutique in 1977.
 His designs were influenced by Japanese kabuki theater, and, in the case of Bowie’s costumes, were referencing the kabuki movement of hikinuki, where one outfit would be stripped off to reveal another.

-The desire to push boundaries extends to further design work for which he has been duly acclaimed.
+The desire to push boundaries extends to further design work for which he was duly acclaimed.
 In 2010 and 2011 he was awarded the Good Design Award and the Blue Ribbon Award respectively for his design of the Narita Sky Access, a high-speed train connecting Tokyo to Narita Airport, 37 miles (60 km) to the east.

 Find in Library . ““Exhibition Review: Japan Fashion Now”.”
 Fashion Theory , no. 3 (2012): 365–376 .